Home is Key

 housing units for our most vulnerable neighbors

-Data from the Woodfin Apartments, Homeward Bound’s permanent supportive housing residence, shows that since its inception in 2016, 90% of individuals housed have remained on there.
-Mission Hospital reported that after following Homeward Bound clients a year before they were moved into housing and a year after, their emergency department visits decreased by 50%.
+Data from the Woodfin Apartments, Homeward Bound’s permanent supportive housing residence, shows that since its inception in 2016, 90% of the residents there have remained housed.
+Mission Hospital reported that by following the incedents of illness and/or injury for Homeward Bound clients a year before they moved into housing and a year after, their emergency department visits decreased by 50%.
 A gentleman who was once the most arrested person in Asheville for nuisance crimes decreased his interaction with law enforcement by 83% after moving into the Woodfin.

 the average annual cost for one person living on the street

 the average annual cost of housing & support services for 1 person

 The Woodfin Project, Homeward Bound’s Permanent Supportive Housing residence which began in 2016, is a model for Home is Key.

 The Days Inn on Tunnel Road

 Core services offerred to residents at the Home is Key facility will include on-site case management and 24/7 support staff to quickly respond to resident needs.
 Additional services provided by partner agencies will include behavioral health services, social and educational activities, job training, a medical clinic, and exercise classes.
 Residents will have access to a peers support room, a library, an outdoor courtyard, and communal dining room.
 These spaces, along with support services, will help foster a sense of community for residents, allowing them to feel connected to and invested in their enviornment and in one another.

 At this year’s 10th Annual Welcome Home Luncheon Sponsored by Biltmore, which took place on May 11, the Home is Key Capital Campaign officially went public!
 The event raised more than $100,000!
 This